tryolabs/unicef-geospatial/README.md

 You will also need to set up the required secrets as detailed in the "Secrets" section below.

+To install the dependencies for running specifically the api for the benchmark or tests, installing [uv](https://docs.astral.sh/uv/guides/install-python/) and [Google CLI](https://cloud.google.com/sdk/docs/install) is necessary

 ### Running the project

 To build and run the entire project (API and frontend):